 COLT is now recognized as one of the leading guide and instructor training programs.
 Students come from all over the world to learn from world-class instructors.
 The reputation of COLT precedes graduates when they pursue jobs and further education.
 COLT alumni work around the world as wilderness guides, outdoor educators and leaders in adventure travel companies, guide bureaus and schools.

-The program is ideal if you want to pursue a career in sea kayaking, mountaineering, river running, general wilderness guiding or any kind of outdoor and experiential education.
-Those looking for an unforgettable gap year, time-out or year-off opportunity that will leave them with life long skills in leadership, group management and personal understanding will find COLT valuable.
-And for those looking to improve their ocean, lake, river and mountain skills quickly and in a fun, instructive and supportive environment will also enjoy the program.
+If you want to pursue a career in sea kayaking, mountaineering, river running, general wilderness guiding or any kind of outdoor and experiential education, the COLT program is an excellent place to start.
+COLT provides alumni with life-long skills in leadership, group management and personal understanding, and delivers a fun, instructive and supportive learning environment.

 - no trace camping